jfrog/jfrog-cli/documentation/JFrog-CLI.md

 18. The _**JFROG_CLI_HOME**_ environment variable is now removed and replaced with the _**JFROG_CLI_HOME_DIR**_ environment variable.
 19. The _**JFROG_CLI_OFFER_CONFIG**_ environment variable is now removed and replaced with the _**CI**_ environment variable.
 Setting CI to true disables all prompts.
 20. The directory structure is now changed when the _**jfrog rt download**_ command is used with placeholders and -_**-flat=false**_ (--flat=false is now the default).
 When placeholders are used, the value of the _**--flat**_ option is ignored.
-21. When the **jfrog rt upload** command now uploads symlinks to Atyifctory, the target file referenced by the symlink is uploaded to Artifactory with the symlink name.
+21. When the **jfrog rt upload** command now uploads symlinks to Artifactory, the target file referenced by the symlink is uploaded to Artifactory with the symlink name.
 If the **--symlink** options is used, the symlink itself (not the referenced file) is uploaded, with the referenced file as a property attached to the file.